Gender role: Implicit gender stereotypes

 Gender stereotypes and roles can also be supported implicitly.
-Implicit stereotypes are the unconscious influence of attitudes a person may or may not even be aware that he or she holds.
+Implicit stereotypes are the unconscious influence of attitudes that a person may or may not even be aware that they hold.
 Gender stereotypes can also be held in this manner.
+Research has shown that these roles are reinforced through socialization and institutional practices.

 These implicit stereotypes can often be demonstrated by the Implicit-association test (IAT).

-One example of an implicit gender stereotype is that males are seen as better at mathematics than females.
-It has been found that men have stronger positive associations with mathematics than women, while women have stronger negative associations with mathematics and the more strongly a woman associates herself with the female gender identity, the more negative her association with mathematics.
+One example of an implicit gender stereotype is the belief that males are better at mathematics than females.
+It has been found that men have stronger positive associations with mathematics than women, while women have stronger negative associations with mathematics, and the more strongly a woman associates herself with the female gender identity, the more negative her association with mathematics.

 These associations have been disputed for their biological connection to gender and have been attributed to social forces that perpetuate stereotypes such as aforementioned stereotype that men are better at mathematics than women.

 This particular stereotype has been found in American children as early as second grade.

 The same test found that the strength of a Singaporean child's mathematics-gender stereotype and gender identity predicted the child's association between individuals and mathematical ability.

-It has been shown that this stereotype also reflects mathematical performance: a study was done on the worldwide scale and it was found that the strength of this mathematics-gender stereotype in varying countries correlates with 8th graders' scores on the TIMSS, a standardized math and science achievement test that is given worldwide.
-The results were controlled for general gender inequality and yet were still significant.
+It has been shown that this stereotype also reflects mathematical performance: a study was done on a worldwide scale, and it was found that the strength of this mathematics-gender stereotype in varying countries correlates with 8th graders' scores on the TIMSS, a standardized math and science achievement test that is given worldwide.
+The results were adjusted for general gender inequality and remained significant.